Polkadot-Blockchain-Academy/pba-content/syllabus/0-Meta_For_Instructional_Staff/4-github-classroom-assigments.md

 > Note it's _old and not maintained_ but the [2.0.3 .deb release](https://github.com/education/classroom-assistant/releases/tag/v2.0.3) was working on 20.04 ubuntu (22.04 [likely broken](https://github.com/education/classroom-assistant/issues/235))

-An alternative solution to download all assignments could be GitHub's command line client with the help of some bash scripting:
+A superior solution is to [installing GitHub's command line client](https://github.com/cli/cli#installation), authenticating with it, and then using a simple bash script to clone all the relevant repos using `gh`:

 ```bash
 owner="Polkadot-Blockchain-Academy"